snsanich/symfony-skeleton/README.md

 To prepare your local dev environment just run `vagrant up`.
 All actions to setup projects should be automated and ideally shouldn't require any manual actions.

+### GIT Hooks

+This template includes git hooks to improve development experience and unify coding standards.
+To enable git hooks, just run `./devops/install_hooks` command.

+Hooks included:

+ - pre-commit hooks:
+    - Pass changed PHP files thought `php-cs-fixer`

+If you don't want to use pre-hooks you can manually remove symlinks or just use `--no-verify`.
+Please not that this is not so good idea.

 ### XDebug

 This project template provides simple remote debugging with xdebug.
 To use xdebug sessions verify that your IDE KEY is `PHPSTORM` and xdebug port is `9009`.